OpenNebula/docs/source/management_and_operations/vm_management/vm_instances.rst

 Persistent Images and Disk Snapshots
 --------------------------------------------------------------------------------

 These actions are available for both persistent and non-persistent images.
 In the case of persistent images the snapshots **will** be preserved upon VM termination and will be able to be used by other VMs using that image.
-See the :ref:`snapshots <img_guide_snapshots>` section in the Images guide for more information.
+See the :ref:`snapshots <images_snapshots>` section in the Images guide for more information.

 .. _disk_save_as_action: